Dairis Bertāns

-Dairis Bertāns (born 9 September 1989) is a Latvian professional basketball player and the team captain for VEF Rīga of the Latvian League (LBL), the Latvian–Estonian League and the FIBA Champions League.
-Bertāns also plays for the Latvia national basketball team.
+Dairis Bertāns (born 9 September 1989) is a former Latvian professional basketball player and manager.
+Bertāns also played for the Latvia national basketball team.
 He is the older brother of Dāvis Bertāns.
 He is a 6 ft 4 in, 200 lb shooting guard.

 Professional career

 Latvia (2004–2013)

 From 2004 to 2006, Bertāns played for Valmiera and its junior team.
 In 2006, he signed with ASK Rīga.
 In 2006–07, he played for ASK Rīga's junior team, and in 2007–08, he made his debut for the senior squad.

 In March 2009, he left ASK Rīga following the club's financial difficulties and signed a two-year deal with Ventspils.

 In August 2010, he signed a two-year deal with VEF Rīga.
 VEF Rīga's coach at the time, Rimas Kurtinaitis, saw potential in Bertāns as a point guard despite primarily being a shooting guard.
 So, during the 2010–11 season, Bertāns developed point guard skills to a different level, and was one of the key factors in VEF Rīga's first championship.

 In July 2012, he re-signed with VEF Rīga on a three-year deal.